kuack-io/helm/README.md

 2. **Connect a Browser Agent**

     Open <http://localhost:8080> in your browser.
 You should see the Kuack Agent interface waiting for tasks.
+Type in the address where the Node service can be reached (i.e. <ws://127.0.0.1:8081> for port-forwarding above).

 3. **Run an Example**